federicoFerri/arduinoProjects/README.md

-# All the arduino scripts that live on various MCUs throught the house
+# All the arduino scripts that live on various MCUs throughout the house